Clever-ISA/Clever-ISA/specs/Main.md

 All unmentioned register numbers are reserved and have no name

+Read Only Registers cannot be written to, except by certain instructions.
+Any instruction that violates this constraint triggers UND.

-Reserved Registers cannot be accessed (undefined)
+Reserved Registers cannot be accessed (undefined).
+Any instruction that accesses a reserved register triggers UND.

-FP Registers cannot be accessed if cr0.FPEN=0.
-Supervisor registers cannot be accessed in Program Execution Mode CPUInfo registers cannot be written to.
-CPUInfo registers cannot be read in Program Execution Mode unless the corresponding bit in ciread is set.
+Supervisor registers cannot be accessed in Program Execution Mode.
+Any instruction that accesses a Supervisor register in Program Execution Mode triggers PROT.

+CPUInfo registers cannot be written to; violating this constraint triggers UND.
+CPUInfo registers cannot be read in Program Execution Mode unless the corresponding bit in ciread is set; violating this constraint triggers PROT.

 flags Register bitfield: